Oswald Peraza Preview, Player Props: Yankees vs. Brewers

 Oswald Peraza At The Plate

-- In 15 of 34 games this year (44.1%), Peraza has reached safely via hit, and that includes multiple hits twice.

-- He has not hit a home run in his 34 games this season.
+- He has not hit a long ball in his 35 games this year.

-- In eight games this year, Peraza has picked up an RBI, with more than one RBI once.
+- Peraza has driven in a run in nine games this season (25.7%), including one multiple-RBI game.

-- He has scored in eight games this year (23.5%), but has had no multi-run games.
+- He has scored in eight of 35 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.